 - The distance between two succeeding base pairs is 0.34 nm

 - The total length of a DNA is the distance between two succeeding base pairs and the product of a total number of base pairs.

 - A typical DNA has an extent around 2.2 meters which is much longer than a nucleus.

-Prokaryotes are distinguished from eukaryotes for lacking a well-defined nucleus.
+Prokaryotic cells are distinguished from the eukaryotic cells for lacking a well-defined nucleus.
 However, their DNA which is negatively charged are arranged properly in a region called nucleoid.
 They appear as a loop wrapped around a protein molecule having positive charges.

 Why is DNA Packaging required?

 The length of the DNA which is around 3 meters long and it has to be packed within the nucleus which is few micrometres in diameter.
 Therefore, in order to fix the huge DNA molecules into the minute nucleus, it needs to be packed into an extremely compressed or compacted structure called chromatin.